-It checks a set of domains to see the name servers of the domains behave correctly in terms of RFC 4074.
+Checks a set of domains to see the name servers of the domains behave correctly in terms of RFC 4074.
 This is included in the set of sample programs to show how the export library can be used in a DNS-related application.

-Usage: nsprobe [-d] [-v [-v...]] [-c cache_address] [input_file]
+Usage: nsprobe [-d] [-v [-v...]] [-c cache\address] [input\file]

--d run in the "debug" mode. with this option nsprobe will dump every RRs it receives.
+- -dRun in "debug" mode.
+With this option nsprobe will dump every RRs it receives. - Increase verbosity of other normal log messages.
+This can be specified multiple times.